+Form and color are important in my work but form usually comes first.
 Color is relevant; it must fit the piece properly.
-I tend to use metallic glazes for several reasons but mostly it feels right.
-It, of course refers to alchemy and many icons are painted in gold, be deckled with jewels because it honors the subject, adding value, preciousness and luminosity that can provoke awe.
-The reflective elements accentuate the silhouette-like aspect of the wall pieces creating visual anomalies that question or confuse fundamental ideas of perspective and perception... but most importantly they suggest “transcendence”.
+I tend to use metallic glazes for several reasons but mostly I go off my intuition.
+Many icons are painted in gold and inlaid with jewels because it honors the subject, adding aesthetic value and luminosity that can provoke awe.
+The reflective elements accentuate the silhouette-like aspect of the wall pieces creating visual anomalies that question or confuse fundamental ideas of perspective and perception, as well as suggesting transcendence.